How to change Windows DNS server settings in Windows 10 and Windows 11

 6. Repeat steps 4 through 7 of the previous method.

-While this method works, transitioning from the Settings app to Control Panel feels a bit clumsy.
+While this method works, transitioning from the Settings app to Control Panel feels a bit clunky.

 How to change DNS settings on Windows 11

 The Settings app in Windows 11 has drastically improved over the Windows 10 version.
-It’s easier to navigate, and you can configure most settings directly within the Settings app.
-While Control Panel still exists and the DNS settings can still be set using Control Panel, let’s look at how to change your DNS server settings using the Settings app in Windows 11 to prove we’re not afraid of change.
+It’s easier to navigate, and you can configure most settings directly within the Settings app, including your DNS settings.
+Here’s how to change DNS servers using the Settings app in Windows 11.

 1. Right-click on the Windows button, then click Settings.